 Writing a comparative analysis is great practice for writing other types of academic papers, so students can expect to write a good number of these during their school career.
 While it's called a comparative analysis, you will actually need to both compare and contrast in this type of essay.

 1. Make a List of Similarities and Differences

 - After examining the list, develop a thesis statement for your paper.
 A thesis statement will be the hook which all your points will hang on, and a more complex thesis will incorporate both a similarity and difference.

 2. Choose a Format for the Essay

-Choose a format for your essay.
-The text-by-text format, or parallel-order comparison, is when you first make thesis statement in the introduction, then discuss a first similarity, in the first work then the second one.
+- The text-by-text format, or parallel-order comparison, is when you first make thesis statement in the introduction, then discuss a first similarity, in the first work then the second one.
 Then a second similarity, text by text.
-Next do the differences.
+Next, do the differences.
 In a point-by-point format, thesis is followed by a first point, and how the two things differ on the point, then how they are the same on that point.
 Have two more sections or so organized that way.

-Write a conclusion that refers back to the thesis statement while avoiding merely summarizing what's already been stated in the body of the paper.
+- Your conclusion should refer back to the thesis statement while avoiding merely summarizing what's already been stated in the body of the paper.

 Katlyn Joy has been a freelance writer since 1982.
 She graduated from Southern Illinois University-Edwardsville with a master's degree in writing.
 While in school she served as graduate assistant editor of "Drumvoices Revue" magazine.